kthakur23/axiad-scim/README.md

    2. Navigate to the `Linked System` tab
    3. Verify all the mapped attributes for this role have synced to Axiad and are displaying correctly in ForgeRock

-## Synchronize exsisting SCIM Users and Roles
+## Synchronize existing SCIM Users and Roles

 ### User Synchronization
  1. Log into the ForgeRock Identity Management console